HaimengBai/431slides/class_11/README.md

 ## Announcements before class:

 1. Today's agenda:
-    1. Discussion of [Assignment 3](https://github.com/THOMASELOVE/431homework/tree/master/HW3) - all post-deadline materials including Grades [are now available](https://github.com/THOMASELOVE/431homework/blob/master/HW3/README.md).
+    1. Discussion of [Assignment 3](https://github.com/THOMASELOVE/431homework/tree/master/HW3) - all post-deadline materials including Grades [are now available](https://github.com/THOMASELOVE/431homework/blob/master/HW3/README.md) and see #5 below.
     2. Discussion of Scatterplot and Correlation Matrices materials from the [Course Notes](https://thomaselove.github.io/431notes/).
     3. Discussion of Cross-Tabulations and Ehrenberg's [The Problem of Numeracy](https://github.com/THOMASELOVE/431slides/blob/master/class_11/Ehrenberg_1981_pw_The_Problem_of_Numeracy.pdf), in the context of [this Supplementary Table](https://github.com/THOMASELOVE/431slides/blob/master/class_11/431_2017_class-11-supplementary-table.pdf).
     4. [Project Task B](https://github.com/THOMASELOVE/431project/tree/master/TaskB) Group Meetings.
 We suggest you work on Parts 2 and 3 of Task B in class on 2017-10-03, and on Parts 1 and 4 in class on 2017-10-12.
 You will also (likely) need to find time outside of class for additional group work before the due date.
 We encourage you to consider using technology to facilitate your group work.